albizures/vyke-dom/README.md

 		@vyke/dom
 	</h1>
 </div>
-Functional and tiny (<1kb) functions to query dom in a safe and easy way TypeScript friendly.
+Functional and tiny (<1kb) functions to query and handle the dom in a safe and easy way and TypeScript friendly.

 ## Installation
 ```sh